Get 5% of discount using the code

 • Avoid menus with photos.
 It’s a reliable red flag.

-• In family-owned tavernas, it’s common for the owner to sit down at your table and talk through the meal with you, more like planning an experience than taking an order.
-If that happens, you’re exactly where you want to be.
+• In family-owned tavernas, it’s common for the owner to sit down at your table and talk through the meal with you.
 Trust their recommendations, ask what’s best that day, and let them guide the meal.

 8. Experience Mykonos beaches and nightlife